AbramsGroup/HTPolyNet/docs/source/example-tutorials/1-polymethylstyrene/monomer.rst

 Monomer
 =======

 In this section, we describe how the input :download:`EMB.mol2 <EMB.mol2>` that specifies the 4-methylstyrene monomer is generated.  ("EMB" stands for "ethylmethylbenzene" for reasons that will become clear.)
-Since this represents an instance where a new system is being generated, let's begin by creating an empty directory and then populating with a "molecule library":abbr:
+Since this represents an instance where a new system is being generated, let's begin by creating an empty directory and then populating with a "molecule library":

 .. code-block:: console

-    $ cd
     $ mkdir my_pms_build
     $ cd my_pms_build
     $ mkdir lib